 If you need help building a social media presence and engaging your followers, check out our social media management services.

 Email marketing is an effective way to reach and engage your customers wherever they are.
 Not only do most consumers have an email address, but many actually enjoy hearing from businesses through email content.

-Once you have a list of email contacts and you’ve gotten permission to contact them, you can send out a variety of different types of content from promotional offers to informative newsletters.
+So once you have a list of email contacts and you’ve gotten permission to contact them, you can send out a variety of different types of content from promotional offers to informative newsletters.